 Each large-format photograph is the result of seamlessly stitching together hundreds of separate exposures.
 This workflow was inspired by methods utilized in cartography and archaeological research.
 Constructing these composite images allows me to control what is revealed about the landscape in a way that a single frame cannot do.

 “Unmanned Landscapes” is equally about my past and the future of society.
 Since we are the products of our environment, the reverse is true as well: our environment is the product of its inhabitants.
-As my wife and I expect our first child, I often wonder what type of environment he or she will inherit and help create.
+As my two young children grow, I often wonder what type of environment they are inheriting and will take part in shaping.